amari-calipso/skye-lang/README.md

     }

     fn ambiguous() {
-        @println("I am the right one!");
+        @println("I am the inside one!");
     }

     fn callAmbiguous() {
         // when something globally outside the namespace is called the same way
-        // as something inside your namespace, Skye will pick by default what's outside. ambiguous(); // I am the wrong one :c
+        // as something inside your namespace, Skye will pick by default what's inside. ambiguous(); // I am the inside one!

-        // if you want to disambiguate, specify the entire path! myNamespace::ambiguous(); // I am the right one!

-        // you can also use this shorthand syntax, if the thing you want to refer to
+        // if you want to refer to something outside, you can use a leading '::'
-        // is defined in the same namespace
+        // to specify you are in the global namespace
-        ::ambiguous(); // I am the right one!
+        ::ambiguous(); // I am the outside one!
     }
 }